ogs22/cookbook/glossary/bc.md

-That time before the birth of Jesus Christ.
+The number of years before the birth of Jesus Christ.

-In 3100 BC the first Egyptian dynasty began; in 509 BC the Roman Empire was founded; in 46 BC Caesar changed the calendar.
+In 3100 BC the first Egyptian dynasty began; in 509 BC the Roman republic was founded; in 46 BC Caesar changed the calendar.